windows inside building

 Profit extraction

-Any rental profits received from a property personally owned, are taxed as they arise in a tax year.
+Any rental profits received from a property personally owned are taxed as they arise in a tax year.

-If profits are extracted via way of a dividend, individual shareholders may have their dividend allowances to utilise (£1,000 for the 2023/24 tax year and reducing to £500 for 2024/25).
-Dividend tax will then be payable on the dividend income received above the allowance (at 8.75%, 33.75% or 39.35%).
+If profits are extracted by way of a dividend, individual shareholders may have their dividend allowances to utilise (£500 for the 2025/26 tax year).
+Dividend tax will then be payable on the dividend income received above the allowance at 8.75%, 33.75% or 39.35%.

-Company ownership remains advantageous for the most part where it is not necessary to extract all the profits.
+Company ownership remains advantageous for the most part, where it is not necessary to extract all the profits.
 If profits and gains are to be retained for investment, or to be protected for future generations, then this can be an extremely tax efficient way of owning property.

 Other considerations